Walking through Dark Valleys

 Later, I found a new job at a bigger company called Gold Star (now LG Electronics), married a beautiful woman, and had three adorable daughters.
 Our family life seemed happy.
 A few years later, in 1991, my company sent me to its foreign operation in Panama, and our family moved there.
 Later, we relocated to Miami to establish the company’s branch office.
 Looking back on my life, however, I was not very happy.
 I pondered the future and realized I did not find much joy in my work.
 Then I thought about my childhood religious experience.
 Through ups and downs, turns and twists, I made a big decision after consulting with my wife.
 That is to study theology and become a pastor.
 This decision was the most radical one in my life and family.

 Our family then moved from Miami to Chicago, which took three days to reach by car.
 After earning my Master of Divinity (M.Div) from McCormick Theological Seminary, I pursued a Ph.D. in New Testament studies from Vanderbilt University, and our family moved to Nashville, Tennessee.
-I then secured my first second-career job as a professor in Richmond, Virginia.
-My family paid much for my decision.
-I owe them a lot.
-Life seemed okay as I have been successful in my academic work in teaching, researching, and publishing.
-All my daughters graduated from colleges and graduate schools.
-They got married.
+After completing my doctoral degree, I landed my first job as a professor at Virginia Union University in Richmond, Virginia, marking the beginning of my second career.

-Out of the blue, one day, I fell ill with a severe form of anxiety.
+However, out of the blue, one day, I fell ill with a severe form of anxiety.
 It was March 2023.
-One early morning, I woke up and could not stay in bed because I could not breathe easily, being soaked with sweat.
+I know nothing can happen without a reason.
+There has been stress and adversity caused by personal life and work.
+There may have been other factors, which I cannot name properly.
+One early morning, I woke up but could not breathe easily, being soaked with sweat.
 I felt drained both physically and mentally.
 I found myself in a long tunnel of despair.
 Unlike other difficulties in my life, this time I had an issue of mental infirmity.
 When I hit rock bottom, I felt like nothing—a broken reed, dust, and vapor.
 Breathing became difficult, eating lost its appeal, and everything around me felt frightening.
 Each day stretched on without relief, and the prospect of tomorrow felt like hell.
 Oh, Lord, the world no longer looked the same.
 Movement was a struggle, seeing felt pointless, and speaking was burdensome.
 I went through a long tunnel of personal soul-searching, pouring my heart to the Lord like Hannah.
 I journaled, cried, exercised, sang, and taught myself newly.

 Today is a gift I have been given, and tomorrow is beyond my control, but I trust that the Lord is always with me.
 I continued to write about my experiences with mental challenges, and I plan to write a couple of books about this journey.